Nil-Andreu/leads-manager/README.md

 Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can be then easily rendered into JSON.

-Serializers also provide deseralization, allowing parsed data to be ocnverted back into complex types.
+Serializers also provide deserialization, allowing parsed data to be converted back into complex types.

 ## 2. Serializer
 Create a serializer to take the model of leads, the queryset and to convert it to JSON.
-We will do it with a class of serializer.
+We will do it with a class of serializer in the file of serializers.py.

 This way we turn our lead model into a serializer.